shogowada/scala-json-rpc/README.md

 val calculatorApi: CalculatorApi = client.createApi[CalculatorApi]

 // Use the API.
+// When you invoke an API method,
+//     1.
+It will create a JSON-RPC request.
+//     2.
+It will serialize the request into JSON using JsonSerializer.
+//     3.
+It will send the JSON to server using JsonSender.
+//     4.
+It will receive the response JSON via Future[Option[String]] returned from the JsonSender.
+//     5.
+It will deserialize the response JSON into JSON-RPC response.
-val futureResult: Future[Int] = calculatorApi.add(1, 2)
+//     6.
+It will complete the Future returned by the API method with result of the JSON-RPC response. val futureResult: Future[Int] = calculatorApi.add(1, 2) futureResult.onComplete {
-futureResult.onComplete {
   case Success(result) => // ...
 Do something with the result.